AckeeCZ/nodejs-cookbook/Best Practices.md

 ### What rules do we use

-We have decided that we should look to succesfull companies..
-We enjoyed a lot an [airbnb javascript guide][1], therefore that was the starting point.
+We have decided that we should look at some succesful companies..
+We enjoyed an [airbnb javascript guide][1] a lot, therefore that was the starting point.
 We managed to go through each rule and decide if we want to follow it.
-Some points where changed (i.e. changed from error to warning), but we have adapted most of it .
+Some points where changed (i.e. changed from error to warning), but we have adapted most of it.

 ### How does it help us